Quranic studies: Canonization

-Readings (qirāʾāt)
+Variants / Readings of the Qur'an

 Because the Uthmanic Quran did not standardize the dotting of the skeletal Arabic text (the rasm), variant ways to do this emerged in different cities.
 These different styles of dotting (and correspondingly, recitation) are called qirāʾāt ("readings").
 Prominent reciters developed their own readings starting as early as the first half of the early 8th century.
 Ultimately, while many of these were created, only seven were canonized by Ibn Mujahid (d.
 936) in the 10th century, these being known as the seven readers.
 Three readings were chosen from Kufa, and one each from Mecca, Medina, Basra, and Damascus.
 The reading of each teacher was independently attested through two transmissions, called a riwāyah (pl. riwāyāt), these typically being direct students.
 A century later, Al-Dani canonized two specific transmitters for each of the eponymous readers.
 In the 15th century, Ibn al-Jazari (d.
 1429) canonized three more readers, giving us the modern ten recitations.
 Although variation between these is largely in the dotting, a few differences occur also with the rasm of Uthman, especially in Abu Amr's reading.
 Most variants only affect the form of the word, but a minority also impact the meaning.
 Common variants are dialectical, or concern noun formation, the singular versus plural, different verb stems, etc. Today, the reading of Hafs through Asim is the most popular in the Muslim world, having been canonized in the 1924 Cairo edition.

 Recent studies indicate that there is a common oral ancestor to all the canonical (and likely also non-canonical) readings that dates to the seventh century, after the reign of Uthman.